moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 I would like to emphasize on splitting any activity with Jira instead.
 For example for portfolio, and code-wars exercises
   1. Portfolio: creating weekly, and monthly split tasks.
+  2. Code-wars: planning for weekly challenges, and monthly exercises by difficult levels
+DM: thanks, let me think and we'll discuss.
+What you describe seems more like project-management, like a visual timeline to view the plan over time.
+Does that sound like a correct interpretation of what you wrote?
+Maybe Jira has that capability, or maybe there is another tool.
-  2. Code-wars: planning for weekly challenges, and monthly exercises by difficult levels There is also the Internet outages that you mentioned above, any idea or suggestion?
+There is also the Internet outages that you mentioned above, any idea or suggestion?